Skip to main content

 In Divorce, Will I Really Lose Half of Everything I Own?

-By Christopher Coble, Esq. on November 11, 2016 | Last updated on December 13, 2022
+By Christopher Coble, Esq. | Updated by Melissa Bender, Esq. | Last updated on

-It's the common divorce trope, from movies to rap songs, and maybe even the advice you got from aunt: if you get a divorce, your spouse gets half of everything.
-And while that might be the intent of some divorce laws, it's a bit more complicated than that and it's likely your divorce won't quite shake out that way.
+It's the common divorce trope, from movies to rap songs, and maybe even the advice you got from your aunt: if you get a divorce, your spouse gets half of everything.
+And while that might be the intent of some divorce laws, it's a bit more complicated than that, and it's likely your divorce won't quite shake out that way.

 Community Property States